-The CHP fulfills the requirements outlined by 29 CFR 1910.1450 "Occupational Exposure to Hazardous Chemicals in Laboratories", which are enforced by the Idaho Division of Occupational and Professional Licenses (IDOPL) and the Occupational Safety and Health Administration (OSHA), respectively.
+The CHP fulfills the requirements outlined by the Idaho General Safety and Health Standards (IGSHS) 111 - "Laboratories and Chemical Storage Safety Rules", 29 CFR 1910-1200 - "Hazardous Communication Plan", and 29 CFR 1910.1450 "Occupational Exposure to Hazardous Chemicals in Laboratories", which are enforced by the Idaho Division of Occupational and Professional Licenses (IDOPL) and the Occupational Safety and Health Administration (OSHA), respectively.

 The purpose of the CHP is to communicate general laboratory safety requirements and will help standardize practices across the University.
 It provides chemical safety guidance and describes proper practices, procedures, equipment, and facilities for faculty, staff, students, and visitors in Boise State laboratories.
 This guidance will inform and help protect them from potential physical and health hazards presented by chemicals used in a laboratory and can help minimize exposure or reduce exposure to acceptable levels.
-It is essential for Principal Investigators, supervisors, Laboratory Workers, and students to know and adhere to the provisions of this document.
+It is essential for Principal Investigators, supervisors, laboratory workers, and students to know and adhere to the provisions of this document.